Contact Us Today (424) 372-3112

 Caregiver Elder Abuse

-Criminal negligence is described as an act, or lack of acts, that create a substantial risk of great bodily injury or death.
+Criminal negligence is described as an act, or lack of acts, that creates a substantial risk of great bodily injury or death.
 For example, if you fail to provide an elder with their prescribed medication, you could face PC 368 elder abuse charges.

-A false imprisonment charge can be filed against you in a situation where you unlawfully deprive someone of their personal liberty.
+A false imprisonment charge can be filed against you in a situation where you unlawfully deprive someone of their liberty.
 This essentially means intentionally detaining another person without a legal right to do so, and they aren't allowed to leave when they want to.

 Penalties for Penal Code 368 Elder Abuse

-Penal Code 368 elder abuse is a “wobbler,” meaning the prosecutor can file the case as either a misdemeanor or felony crime – depending on type of abuse and criminal record.
+Penal Code 368 elder abuse is a “wobbler,” meaning the prosecutor can file the case as either a misdemeanor or felony crime – depending on the type of abuse and criminal record.

 If the victim sustained serious injuries, you could be facing a great bodily injury enhancement (GBI) under California Penal Code 12022.7.